To give your child the best learning outcomes, you need to understand how they learn. From there, you can provide them with the support they need.

 Auditory/Musical Learner

-Auditory-Musical.
 Auditory-musical learners respond best to sound and music.
 Unfortunately, the auditory learning style isn’t engaged in the classroom very often because auditory learning is typically done in music classrooms alone.
-Your child might be an auditory learner if they use rhythm or rhyme to memorize content. auditory-musical learners often feel a connection to music and enjoy listening to it, and they also tend to have musical abilities.
+Your child might be an auditory learner if she uses rhythm or rhyme to memorize content.
+Auditory-musical learners often feel a connection to music and enjoy listening to it, and they also tend to have musical abilities.

 Two tips for helping your auditory learner study:

-- Always find a quiet place for your child to study.
-It is easy for Auditory learners to be distracted.
+1. Always find a quiet place for your child to study.
+It is easy for auditory learners to be distracted.

-- Use a jingle to remember dense content.
+2. Use a jingle to remember dense content.
 Fortunately, youtube has a lot of educational videos that feature jingles to help remember a lot of content.
-For example, this jingle from Jam Campus is not only fun and catchy but will help your child remember the skeletal system.
+For example, this jingle from Jam Campus is not only fun and catchy but will help your child remember the skeletal system

 Verbal/Linguistic Learner

 Verbal learners learn best with verbal instruction that is paired with writing.
 These learners typically like reading and writing and excel in those areas.
-Your child might be a verbal learner if they process and memorize information by reading or writing words and definitions.
+Your child might be a verbal learner if she processes and memorizes information by reading or writing words and definitions.
 Verbal learners often express themselves by speaking and writing.

 Two tips for helping your verbal learner study:

-- Encourage your child to take detailed notes about what they are learning and explain them out loud verbally.
+2. Encourage your child to take detailed notes about what they are learning and then explain the notes out loud.

 Physical/Kinesthetic Learner

 Physical learners learn best when they’re able to move.
 They’re often interested in touching, feeling, and exploring as they learn.
-Your child might be a physical learner if they need to do something to learn it and seem to be constantly on the move.
+Your child might be a physical learner if she needs to do something to learn it and seems to be constantly on the move.
 Physical learners focus on the physical aspects of life and often enjoy being active in sports.
 They also utilize body language more than other kinds of learners.

 Two tips for helping your Physical learner study:

-- Use flashcards to add some movement into the study time and plan for several short breaks
+1. Use flashcards to add some movement into the study time, and plan for several short breaks.

 Logical Learner

 Logical learners have a unique way of learning.
 When logical learners learn new information, they want to understand how exactly it works.
 They want to know the reasoning for something.
-This concept is especially true for math and science-based.
-Your child might be a logical learner if they only learn something when they understand all of the reasoning and logic behind it.
+This concept is especially true for math and science-based concepts.
+Your child might be a logical learner if she only learns something when she understands all of the reasoning and logic behind it.
 Logical learners enjoy planning, creating procedures, and making calculations.

 Two tips for helping your logical learner study:

-- Encourage your child to organize their work in the order and structure that makes the most sense for them.
+1. Encourage your child to organize her work in the order and structure that makes the most sense for her.

 Social Learner

 Social learners work well in groups.
 They learn best when they are collaborating with their peers and can get feedback.
 Then, they learn from that feedback.
-Your child might be a social learner if they prefer to work with others and work well in groups.
+Your child might be a social learner if she prefers to work with others and works well in groups.
 Social learners often listen well and enjoy socializing.
 They also enjoy working through issues in a group setting instead of alone.

 Two tips for helping your social learner study: